hoodieman0/fast-fourier-transform/README.md

 <!-- Further Work -->
 ## Future Work
 * Allow sizes that are not powers of 2 (see [2])
-* Allow overload for real numbers
+* Allow overload for non-complex numbers
 * Add more prewritten unit tests
 * More reading on Fourier Transforms
 * Research possibilities of Inverse Fourier Transforms